 Ari Toumpas enjoyed a classic UNH education.
-Yes, he majored in the classics, but a major is only what you make of it, and Ari made the most of his.
+Yes, she majored in the classics, but a major is only what you make of it, and Ari made the most of hers.

 Let’s start in the classroom where Ari fell in love with the Introduction to Classical Myth.
-He took the course his first semester at UNH and was an exam proctor and tutor for it every year since.
+She took the course her first semester at UNH and was an exam proctor and tutor for it every year since.
 After class, Ari’s intellectual community often spilled outside the classroom on to the third floor of Murkland Hall.
-Here he and his friends hung out between classes, rubbing shoulders with their classics, humanities and Italian studies professors who might give them an ambush quiz of cognate Greek and Latin words or engage them in heated debates about whether spoilers matter in movies.
+Here she and her friends hung out between classes, rubbing shoulders with their classics, humanities and Italian studies professors who might give them an ambush quiz of cognate Greek and Latin words or engage them in heated debates about whether spoilers matter in movies.

 Carpe diem.
 Seize the day.

-Being so “well versed” in his particular academic discipline hasn’t make Ari feel “pigeon-holed” into it.
-To the contrary, he says, “I can carry a conversation with any of my friends about their disciplines.
+Being so “well versed” in her particular academic discipline hasn’t make Ari feel “pigeon-holed” into it.
+To the contrary, she says, “I can carry a conversation with any of my friends about their disciplines.
 This versatility makes me feel comfortable that if my initial plans for the future don’t work out, I will be able to adapt and find a fulfilling career.”

-Those initial plans have him starting a Ph.D. in classics at Ohio State University in the fall.
+Those initial plans have her starting a Ph.D. in classics at Ohio State University in the fall.

 Carpe diem, baby.